How To Stay Safe Online

 When you finish your session of on-line banking (or any similarly sensitive activity), click the "Logout" button and also terminate all your browser tabs and windows.
 Don't just minimize the window, click the "X" in the upper right corner of every browser window and fully end that browser session.

 This is one of these inconveniences we unfortunately need in order to be safe on line.
 Remember that trade-off?

 Don't install Flash

-Adobe, the company that makes it, has given up on Flash.
+Adobe, the company that developed it, has given up on the Flash video format.

-It seemed important in the early 2000s, but starting about 2007 video for the web started moving away from it.
+It seemed important in the early 2000s.
+But starting about 2007, video for the web started moving away from Flash format

 Much of what you now see about "You must install Flash to view this content" is actually an attempt to trick you into installing malware instead.